RunMat

 GitHub

-shading — Control flat, interpolated, or faceted surface shading with MATLAB shading workflows.
+shading — Set surface shading to flat, interpolated, or faceted modes with MATLAB-compatible shading syntax.

 • shading flat uses flat shading across faces.